 Class 4: Introduce Literary Analysis; Assign reading of short story: “The Cask of Amontillado”

-Class 5: Analyze “Cask” in class & cover elements of short story; Assign 5P Literary Analysis
+Class 5: Analyze “Cask” in class & cover elements of the short story; Assign 5P Literary Analysis

 Exploratory Essay on “Cask”

-Class 6: Discuss “Cask” essays; assign reading of “Revolt of Mother” and 5P Literary Analysis
+Class 6: Discuss “Cask” essays; assign the reading of “Revolt of Mother” and 5P Literary Analysis

 Exploratory Essay on “Revolt”